- You are here:

 Continuing Students with 30 or more hours of credit

-Second, we require that you complete a mandatory meeting with a faculty mentor while enrolled in 2100 to discuss your academic and career goals.
-This is an opportunity for you to interact with a professor within the department and ask any questions you may have about the curriculum and the career opportunities within this field.
-You should complete the academic goals worksheet, which is sent out along with the list of faculty mentors, during the semester in which you take the class.
-After completion, the mentor should sign the form and you will submit it to Ms. Ivanecky.
+Third, we require that each student enrolled in CHBE 2100 complete a mandatory meeting with a faculty mentor to discuss academic and career goals.
+This is an opportunity for you to interact with a professor within the School and ask any questions you may have about the curriculum and the career opportunities within this field.

-A transfer student seeking a change of major will follow all of the steps outlined for a continuing student.
-However, we will not issue a permit to take CHBE 2100 to a new transfer student until after a GPA at Georgia Tech has been earned and the student is in good standing.
-Students admitted as transfers in a non-ChBE major should be aware that a change of major is at the discretion of ChBE and is not guaranteed.
+A transfer student seeking a change of major will follow all of the steps outlined above for a continuing student with 30 or more credit hours.
+However, a permit to take CHBE 2100 will not be issued to a new transfer student until after a GPA at Georgia Tech has been earned and the student is in good standing.

 Upon satisfactory completion of CHBE 2100, the student’s academic record at Georgia Tech and completed Academic Goals Worksheet will be evaluated by the ChBE Academic Committee to determine if a change of major is deemed appropriate for approval.